staabm/staabm.github.io/_posts/2026-02-07-git-bisect-run.md

 ## Automated `git bisect`

+Automating the process requires a bit more preparation work but usually it will save you a lot of time in the bisection process.
+It also takes away possible human errors in the process, which can be frustrating when e.g. mistakenly mixing up good and bad commits.

 ### Preparation

 Put your reproducer code into `bug-xyz.php` in the phpstan-src root dir and run `bin/phpstan bug-xyz.php` on it to verify/observe the faulty behavior.